 I’m falling behind with the Quilter’s Color Quest 🙁 Rachel Hauser has been using her book, ‘The Quilter’s Field Guide to Color’ as the backdrop to a series of blog posts and challenges encouraging us to explore colour.
 I’ve been following the posts and delving into my copy of the book whilst using the colour swatches to play with my fabric

 Challenge three of the Quilter’s Color Quest looks at using emotion to guide fabric choice.
 The Quest is organised by Rachel Hauser over at Stitched in Color, using her book The Quilter’s Field Guide to Color and the 150 colour swatches to build an understanding of colour in relation to the fabrics we choose and use.

-Welcome to Saturday Quilting Bring & Share 🙂 Bring along your project(s) and share in some of the inspiration being freely shared throughout the Worldwide Quilting Community.
-Do join in by clicking on the links and using the comments box right at the bottom of this page.
-Thank you!
-It gives me a real a buzz when I see the links have been used 🙂
+Happy International Quilters Day and welcome to Saturday Quilting Bring Share.
+Bring along your project(s) and share in some of the encouragement and inspiration being put out there by the Worldwide Quilting Community.
+Do add your thoughts and any links you’ve found helpful in the comments box at the bottom of the page.
+Thank you! 🙂